 Overseas students studying at UK institutions are entitled to work in the UK, with certain restrictions.

-With the exception of Tier 1, a migrant is required to have a Certificate of Sponsorship (CoS) from a sponsor employer licensed by the UKBA.
-Sponsor employers apply on line for CoS’s (which are virtual documents), using the UKBA Sponsor Management System (SMS).
+Individuals have to accumulate points for factors such as qualifications, prospective earnings and English language competence in order to obtain entry clearance and leave to remain in the UK.
+With the exception of Tier 1, the individual is also required to have a Certificate of Sponsorship (CoS) from a sponsor employer or educational provider licensed by the UKVI.
+Sponsors apply on line for CoS’s (which are virtual documents), using the UKVI Sponsor Management System (SMS).

-In order to obtain prior entry clearance before entering the UK, the individual will have to qualify through one of the above Tiers and be issued with a visa for Limited Leave to Remain (LLTR) and a biometric identity card.
+In order to obtain prior entry clearance before entering the UK, the individual will have to qualify through one of the above Tiers and be issued with a visa, usually in the form of a biometric identity card.

-An individual who is already legally in the UK can potentially ‘switch’ from one immigration category to another.
+In some cases an individual who is already legally in the UK can potentially ‘switch’ from one immigration category to another.
 When the individual does this, he/she must meet the initial entry requirements for the new category.

 If an individual is granted a visa under Tier 1 by the UKBA, formal confirmation of this will need to be requested before offering employment.

-Individual'S will initially be given a maximum of a three year visa for working and living in the UK, which will have to be extended if they are to stay for longer.
+Individual's will initially be given a maximum of a three year visa for working and living in the UK, which will have to be extended if they are to stay for longer.
 After five years they will be entitled to apply to live in the UK permanently.
 If their contract is for less than three years then the visa will be linked to the length of contract.

 An individual who is employed under Tier 2 can apply for an extension of his/her permission to stay (this is known as further leave to remain) to continue working in the same role.
 In such cases, as with initial entry, a CoS needs to be applied for using the SMS before the individual makes an application for an extension of stay.
-A further Resident Labour Market Test will not be required as part of the CoS application.
+A further RLMT will not be required as part of the CoS application.

 The University complies with the requirements of the RLMT for advertising vacancies in the following ways: